saymontavares/dom-to-image-mpdf/README.md

 # dom-to-image-mpdf

 It is an example of easy integration and use that creates PDF files with chart comparisons.
-Using mPDF and dom-to-image, it is possible to generate graphics using a library or just with pure css / html.
-The dom-to-image class generates the blob image, making it easier to use in html.
+Using [mPDF] and [dom-to-image], it is possible to generate graphics using a library or just with pure css / html.
+The [dom-to-image] class generates the blob image, making it easier to use in html.

 ### Installation